 It might look difficult to make but is super easy if you know the basics of conditional formatting.
 Don’t worry following steps explain the whole process simply following along and you will have your own chart in a minute or two!

 Step 1: List your income and expenses.
-For my example I have income figure in one cell and three other expenses and their figures.
+For my example, I have an income figures in one cell and three other expenses and their figures.

 Fetching the name of highest expense: We not only need the percentage of highest expense out of the total but also its name so that if data changes, the relevant name is fetched accordingly.
 For this I used INDEX and MATCH combo as follows: